annahs/CABM_sp2/README.md

 # CABM_sp2

-Create time series of refractory black carbon (rBC) mass and number concentration from sp2 measurements.
+Used to create time series of refractory black carbon (rBC) mass and number concentration from sp2 measurements.

 ## Requirements